rachelamandamartin/Project1/README.md

   - At line **#96** replace the IP address with the IP address of your ELK machine:
     - `hosts: ["10.1.0.4:9200"]`
 - Run the metricbeat playbook you created and navigate to the metricbeat installation (docker metrics) page on the ELK server GUI to check that the installation worked as expected.
+  - More specifically, from the Kibana home page click:
+    - 'Add Metric Data'
+    - 'Docker Metrics'
+    - Then click the 'DEB' tab under 'Getting Started'
     - Scroll to Step 5: Module Status on this page and click **Check Data**
     - If successfully deployed the check box should appear like this:
 ![metricbeat module status](Images/metricbeatmodulestatus.png)

 _Answer the following questions to fill in the blanks:_